Pythux/drf-jwt/README.md

 # drf-jwt
-JSON Web Token plugin for Django REST Framework
+JSON Web Token plugin for Django REST Framework, the JWT `encoded in base64` is put in the headers:

+> `Authorization: Bearer <token>`

 ### install:

-pip install .
+pip install django-rest-jwt

-### let jwt do the authentification:
+### let JWT do the authentification:

 add 'drf_jwt.authentication.JSONWebTokenAuthentication' in authentication classes:
 ```python